Qiskit/documentation/docs/api/qiskit/qpy.md

 Where a value of `-1` indicates `None` (as in no register is associated with the bit).
 Following each `INITIAL_LAYOUT_BIT` struct is `register_size` bytes for a `utf8` encoded string for the register name.

-Following the initial layout there is `input_mapping_size` array of `uint32_t` integers representing the positions of the phyiscal bit from the initial layout.
+Following the initial layout there is `input_mapping_size` array of `uint32_t` integers representing the positions of the physical bit from the initial layout.
 This enables constructing a list of virtual bits where the array index is its input mapping position.

 Finally, there is an array of `final_layout_size` `uint32_t` integers.
 Each element is an index in the circuit’s `qubits` attribute which enables building a mapping from qubit starting position to the output position at the end of the circuit.